leordeansg/leordeansg/README.md

 # Gabe | Software Engineering Student

-> “Build it, break it, improve it.” – My approach to both code and cars.
+> “Build it, break it, improve it.” | My approach to both code and cars.

 ---

 ## 👨‍💻 About Me
-- 🎓 2nd-year Software Engineering student based in the UK
+- 🎓 2nd year Software Engineering student based in the UK
 - 💻 I enjoy building things from the ground up: from **desktop apps → mobile → web**
 - 🔧 Strong foundation in **Python, JavaScript, HTML/CSS, SQL (MySQL/Oracle)**
-- ☕ Coffee-driven, hands-on learner who enjoys solving problems by **tinkering, testing, and optimizing**
+- ☕ Coffee driven, hands on learner who enjoys solving problems by **tinkering, testing, and optimizing**
-- 🚗 Outside the laptop, I’m deep into performance car tuning — the same **“optimize & push limits”** mindset applies to my coding projects
+- 🚗 Outside the laptop, I’m deep into performance car tuning, the same **“optimize & push limits”** mindset applies to my coding projects

 ---